mwkpe/rand/cpp_guide/cpp_guidelines.md

 ```

 ## 2.3 Functions
-Function names should be written using only lower case characters, numbers and underscores to separate words.
+* Function names should be written using only lower case characters, numbers and underscores to separate words
 ```C++
 void send_message();  // Yes
 void sendmessage();  // No